 But is it?
 Could you name them?

 Expedition Everest at Disney's Animal Kingdom looks pretty tall, right?
 In fact, it is a relatively puny 112 feet.
 (Disney‘s Imagineers use forced perspective to make it appear much taller.)
 And none of the “mountain rides” at Disney World’s Magic Kingdom (Space Mountain, Splash Mountain, and Big Thunder Mountain Railroad) really soar all that high either.
 Summit Plummet at Blizzard Beach is one of the country's tallest water slides and is plenty scary.
 Its height?
 120 feet.
 The Twilight Zone Tower of Terror at Disney’s Hollywood Studios seems way up there.
-But it tops out at 130 feet.
+But it is less than 200 feet.

 Thrill-happy Universal Orlando reaches more for the stars.
 Its tallest ride, Hollywood Rip, Ride, Rockit sends passengers straight up a 167-foot tower.
 But we're just beginning to scale the heights.
-As it turns out, only three of Florida’s nine tallest rides is located in a major theme park.
-For that matter, five of the seven aren’t actually in any park.
+As it turns out, only four of Florida’s nine tallest rides are located in major theme parks.
 Confused?
 Let’s count down the biggest and baddest rides.
 The results may surprise you.

 Known as a “dive coaster,” SheiKra's wide-bodied, 24-seat, floorless trains nudge over the edge of its 200-foot, 90-degree drop and stall for a few seconds to freak out its passengers.
 Then they dive straight down.
 200 feet is nothing to sneeze at, but other dive coasters, including Valravn at Cedar Point (223 feet) and Yukon Striker at Canada's Wonderland (245 feet) have eclipsed it.